sovware/bit-log/readme.md

 # Bit Log
-A debuggin tool for WordPress.
+A PHP debuggin tool for WordPress.

 ## How to use it
 Adding the logs